openclarity/docs.openclarity.io/content/docs/vmclarity/troubleshooting.md

 ### Debug Scanner VM on AWS

-On AWS VMClarity is configured to create the Scanner VMs with the same key-pair that the VMClarity server has.
-The Scanner VMs run in a private network, however the VMClarity Server can be used as a bastion/jump host to reach them via SSH.
+On AWS VM Security is configured to create the Scanner VMs with the same key-pair that the VM Security server has.
+The Scanner VMs run in a private network, however the VM Security Server can be used as a bastion/jump host to reach them via SSH.

 ```